Quamatic/rbx-redux/README.md

 # Limitations
 The only real limitation is the translations of typings.
 Many of Redux's types are impossible to translate due to Luau just not being able to convert them (atleast directly 1:1).
 With that being said, the best of effort was done to convert them.

+# Motivation
+The motivation to do this was because I was bored.
+And because I wanted the modern features of Redux, mainly those from the toolkit package.
+Does a 1:1 translation of the entire library make much sense.
+No, not really.
+But then again, I was bored!

 # To-do
 - [ ] Make the package fully typed
 - [ ] Export all typings to the entry file